emmkimme/winreg-ts/README.md

 #winreg-ts
 Basically, it is a raw migration of the original project https://github.com/fresc81/node-winreg to typescript.
+We even keep the code formatting to ease the comparaison.
 We just added utf8 support.

 # MIT License